nsrau/azure-docs.it-it/articles/security-center/security-center-enable-auditing-on-sql-servers.md

 <properties
-   pageTitle="Abilitare il controllo dei server SQL nel Centro sicurezza di Azure | Microsoft Azure" description="In questo documento è illustrato come implementare la raccomandazione **Abilitare il controllo dei server SQL** del Centro sicurezza di Azure." services="security-center" documentationCenter="na" authors="TerryLanfear"
+   pageTitle="Enable auditing on SQL servers in Azure Security Center | Microsoft Azure" description="This document shows you how to implement the Azure Security Center recommendation **Enable auditing on SQL servers**." services="security-center" documentationCenter="na" authors="TerryLanfear"